seunghyun-stats/Deep-Discrete-Encoders/simulations/Readme.md

 ### 1. general response types
 This folder contains three scripts for estimating two-latent-layer DDEs, which corresponds to the first paragraph in Section 5.
 Each file (Bernoulli, Normal, Poisson) corresponds to the simulation results presented in Figure 4 in the main paper (and the exact values displayed in Tables S.6-11).
 To reproduce the results, run the script corresponding to the observed-layer parametric family of interest (e.g. run `Sim_sid_Bernoulli.m` for Bernoulli-DDEs.).
+Note that while the current script assumes strictly identifiable true parameters, one can easily change them to generically identifiable parameters whose values can be found in eq.
+(S.37) in the supplement.

 ### 2. deeper models
 This folder contains two scripts for experiments of DDEs with more than two latent layers, which corresponds to the first paragraph in Section 5.